MisanthropeGirl/schroders/README.md

 Thus `axios = jest.fn().mockResolvedValue()` become `mockedValue.get.mockResolvedValue()` but resulted in the output being undefined rather than the mocked result I was expecting.

-It turned out that the 'mistake' was using `axios(url)` rather than `axious.get(url)` in the `dataFetch`.
+It turned out that the 'mistake' was using `axios(url)` rather than `axios.get(url)` in the `dataFetch`.
 Not that I could see that but Claude told me that I was being a muppet.
 It suggested some changes to the tests but the simpler change was to update `dataFetch`.

 After that all of the happy path tests fell in to place but a couple of the fail path ones needed a bit more tweaking.